yardasol/2024-yardas-scipy/initial_submission.md

 SaltProc is a code for simulating chemical reprocessing of nuclear reactor fuel in molten salt reactors.
-It was originally developed to wrap around Serpent2, a closed source export controlled neutron transport code with a depletion solver.
+It was originally developed to wrap around Serpent2, a closed source export controlled Monte Carlo neutron transport code with a depletion solver.
 While the original developer of SaltProc had intended for it to be code-agnostic with respect to the depletion solver used, the small user base meant any contributions were typically only performed by the core maintainer, so no additional interfaces were ever developed.
 Small projects like this typically die out once the author leaves due to code neglect and lack of community momentum.
-When OpenMC, a community developed open source neutron transport code gained a depletion solver, I wanted to implement an interface for it to make SaltProc more accessible to new users and grow the community.
+When OpenMC, a community developed open source neutron transport code, gained a depletion solver, I wanted to implement an interface for it to make SaltProc more accessible to new users and grow the community.